 For comparison purposes, the researchers used unfermented and fermented puer tea and green tea.
 The study revealed that fermented puer tea had more potent anticancer activities than unfermented puer tea and green tea (1).

 The study findings also revealed that puer tea had a higher concentration of kaempferol, resorcylic acid, gallic acid, and quercetin (1).
-These compounds play an essential role in your body.
+These compounds play an important role in your body.
 For example, kaempferol protects your cells from damage from free radicals.

 Whether you’re a workout beast or just a beginner making your first foray into the world of fitness and dieting – BetterMe has a lot to offer to both newbies and experts!
 Install the app and experience the versatility first-hand!